sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_05_refactor_improve_existing_code.md

     The current Chat mode is displayed near the bottom-right corner of the Chat view.
 Chat responses are displayed in the Chat view when you're working in **Ask** mode.

-1. Select the code in the EnumHelper.cs file, and then enter the following prompt:
+1. Select the code in the EnumHelper.cs file.

+1. Review and then submit the following prompt:

     ```plaintext
     @workspace Explain how the GetDescription method uses reflection to assign the return value.